datafold/demo/README.md

 - `Coalesce-Demo-Databricks` CI integration for the `Databricks-Demo` data connection and the `master-databricks` branch
 - `Postgres` data connection for Cross-DB data diff monitors

-## Running this project in custom environment
+## Running this project in a custom environment
 To get up and running with this project:
 1. Install dbt using [these instructions](https://docs.getdbt.com/docs/installation).